rishabhkanojiya/Fitnest/readme.md

 ## Web

-1 .The frontend code on the web is made up of Nextjs and Apollo Client.
+1. The frontend code on the web is made up of Nextjs and Apollo Client.